pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

 In this post I want to give an overview of how the PyPy project does and thinks about testing.
 PyPy takes testing quite seriously and has done some from the start of the project.
-In the post I want to present the different styles of tests that PyPy has, when we use them and how I think about them.
+Here I want to present the different styles of tests that PyPy has, when we use them and how I think about them.